-MultiProfiler is designed as a companion to NEC MultiSync monitors that feature the powerful and sophisticated SpectraView Engine, such as the P and PA Series desktop displays, as well as the X841UHD large-screen display.
+MultiProfiler is designed as a companion to NEC MultiSync monitors that feature the powerful and sophisticated SpectraView Engine, such as the P\ and PA Series desktop displays, as well as the X651UHD, X841UHD, and X981UHD large-screen displays.
 This software provides complete control of the SpectraView Engine in an easy-to-use application.